Become a leader in the fastest growing sector in education: Student Success.

 There has never been a more dynamic time to work in education.
 Students’ profiles and needs are radically different than they were in previous decades.
 Wrap-around academic support is a growth area as student retention is both an ethical and financial imperative.
 Forward-thinking institutions are re-aligning themselves to meet this challenge: job postings related to student academic success increased to 86% from 2013 to 2018 – by far the fastest increase of any sector in education.

-Regis’ new MEd in Student Success is designed for professionals who wish to be success-makers.
+Regis’ new MEd in Student Success is designed for professionals in secondary and higher education who wish to be success-makers.
 Its forward-looking curriculum will prepare you for positions in Advising, Academic Coaching, Tutoring, and Disability Services.
 Created by industry-active experts, the curriculum is built on cutting edge research and theories on neurodevelopment, executive functioning, and diverse learning styles.
 You’ll develop the skills to tap into individual students’ strengths and create tailored strategies for success, as well as to work with groups of students to develop and manage learning communities.

 This program is ideal for individuals drawn to the teaching and helping professions who wish to work with secondary and post-secondary students to help them succeed, using academic strategies as well as building social/emotional skills such as self-advocacy and resiliency.
 The coursework, combined with a shadowing requirement and a field placement, will open doors to a new career or greatly expand your current responsibilities.